open-cloud/open-cloud.github.io.old/5_roadmap.md

 2. Able to leverage OpenStack domains so XOS can run on autonomous OpenStack clusters.

+3. Extend support for "subscribers" by taking advantage of external identity management systems, for example using OpenID.

-3. Monitoring Service fully integrated into XOS.
+4. Monitoring Service fully integrated into XOS.
 The plan is to make OpenStack's Ceilometer a first-class XOS service, including instrumentation of all software services.

-4. ONOS fully integrated into XOS.
+5. ONOS fully integrated into XOS.
 The plan is to make ONOS a first-class XOS service, including replacing the default OpenStack/Neutron networking support with ONOS.